cjdcordeiro/charmed-mongodb-rock/README.md

 ### Backup and restore
-Percona Backup for MongoDB (`pbm`) is packaged within the Charmed MongoDB ROCK.
+Percona Backup for MongoDB (`pbm`) is packaged within the Charmed MongoDB rock.
 To use it you can follow these instructions.

 Percona Backup for MongoDB has a set of pre-requisites, to function properly.
 These can be found here:[ https://docs.percona.com/percona-backup-mongodb/initial-setup.html](https://docs.percona.com/percona-backup-mongodb/initial-setup.html)